How To Reduce Your App’s APK Size, Even If You Use Realm

 This article is for the developers who’ve heard of or have been using Realm Database in their Android apps.

-This is a tutorial that aims to help you setup your Android project in a way that Realm takes lesser space than it normally would.
+This is a tutorial that aims to help you set up your Android project in a way that takes less space than it normally would.

 For this article, I’m gonna take my app, SilverScreener, as a case study.

 You can find the source code on Github here:

 Let’s go back to a time when I’d implemented a normal, boring SQLite database in my app.
 The APK size of the app was 4MB.